1.0 PURPOSE, SCOPE & APPLICABILITY

 Suppliers to Primus Metals who receive CAD/CAM/CAI/CAE datasets or drawings from Primus Metals either in hardcopy or electronic format shall not alter or modify these datasets or drawings.
 Supplier must treat these datasets and drawings as Primus Metals confidential information and protect them as outlined in the non-disclosure agreement between Primus Metals and Supplier.

 7.0 ON-SITE INSPECTION

 Primus Metals reserves the right to perform an on-site inspection of the Supplier’s facility.
+This includes Primus Metals, their customer and regulatory authorities to the applicable areas of facilities and to applicable documented information, at any level of the supply chain.
 Primus Metals will give reasonable notification to the Supplier prior to the on-site inspection.
-The on-site inspection may include surveillance of the Supplier’s facilities, procedures, production methods, processes, and the Supplier’s Quality System.
+The onsite inspection may include surveillance of the Supplier’s facilities, procedures, production methods, processes, and the Supplier’s Quality System.
 The Supplier shall furnish, at no cost, the necessary data as required by applicable drawings, Purchase Order, specifications, and inspection instructions to facilitate the on-site inspection.